Skip to content

 • Board fiduciary obligations and pre-litigation positioning

-The master-policy / HO-6 split
+How does the master-policy / HO-6 split work?

 Under Fla.
 Stat.
-718.111(11), a Florida condominium association's master policy must cover the building as originally constructed — and as later improved by the developer or association — including everything within "the unboundaries of each unit as originally installed."
+718.111(11), a Florida condominium association's master policy must cover the building as originally constructed, and as later improved by the developer or association, including everything within "the unboundaries of each unit as originally installed."
 The unit owner's HO-6 covers everything else: betterments and improvements, contents, loss of use, and liability.

 In practice, the master policy typically covers: